openitu/STL/src/wmc_tool/README.md

 md build
 cd build
 cmake -G "Visual Studio 16 2019" -A "x64" ..
-msbuild wmc_tool.sln
+cmake --build . --config Release
 ```

+In the script above `Visual Studio 16 2019` specifies the Visual Studio version, `x64` refers to the host architecture and `Release` specified the build type.
 The executable file `wmc_tool.exe` shall be created in the top-level directory.
 Note, that it is recommended to run these commands from the `Developer Command Prompt for VS2019` opened in `Administrator` mode.
 This ensures that all paths to libraries including the SDK can be found by the `cmake` command.
 This can also be verified with the `vswhere` command.

 ### Mac OS X system